ericcornelissen/shescape/docs/recipes.md

 prevent argument splitting.
 This comes with some caveats:

 - For all shells newlines (`\r?\n`) are always replaced by a single space.
-- On Windows, cmd.exe does not support whitespace preservation.
-So, if argument splitting is a concern, use `Shescape#quote` instead.
 - On Windows, PowerShell will strip whitespace at the beginning of arguments.

 **WARNING:** If possible, it is advised to rewrite your code so that you can